List of world champions in men's water polo

 This is a list of world champions in men's water polo since the inaugural official edition in 1973.

 Abbreviations

 History

 The 1973 Men's World Water Polo Championship was the first edition of the men's water polo tournament at the World Aquatics Championships, organized by the world governing body in aquatics, the FINA.

-As of 2022, men's water polo teams from eight European countries won all 19 tournaments.
+As of 2025, men's water polo teams from eight European countries won all 22 tournaments.

-Italy is the most successful country in men's water polo tournament at the World Aquatics Championships, with four gold medals.

-Hungary and Spain has won three titles in men's water polo tournament.